Illustrations by Dave Thomson

 An incarnation of Huckleberry Finn

-Digital composite of Huckleberry Finn made with harmonious elements to create a reasonable facsimile of a ragamuffin boy on a Mississippi rivertown steamboat landing wearing a worn out coat, vest and neckerchief.
+Had been visualizing making the attached incarnation of Huckleberry Finn for quite a while and finally came up with harmonious elements that combined made a reasonable facsimile of a ragamuffin on a Mississippi rivertown steamboat landing wearing a worn out coat, vest and neckerchief.
 The boy's expression conveys a sense of self confidence and mischief that transcends his modest circumstances.

-He came from a group of photos taken of impoverished children in London's East End in the early 1900's by Horace Warner that have been collected in a book entitled "Spitalfields Nippers" which is available here: spitalfieldslife.bigcartel.com
+He came from a group of photos taken of impoverished children in London's East End in 1912 by Horace Warner that have been collected in a book entitled "Spitalfields Nippers" which is available here: spitalfieldslife.bigcartel.com

 The young boy was wearing a mint condition broad brimmed felt hat so I searched until a period style straw hat turned up in an early daguerreotype worn by a gent holding an Colt dragoon pistol.
 The image of the St. Louis steamboat landing was taken in 1853 by Thomas Easterly.
 T he 3 steamboats on the Mississippi behind "Huck" were the following:

 Built in 1850 at Brownsville, Pennsylvania.
 Ran between St. Louis, MO and Pittsburgh, PA.When the Mississippi River froze up at St. Louis on 28th of February 1856 was crushed by ice.